This tutorial gives you an overview and talks about the fundamentals of SAP FICO.

-In SAP FICO training presents with two TAX calculation procedures: TAXIN(Condition Based) and TAXINJ(Formula Based).
+SAP FICO training presents two TAX calculation procedures: TAXIN(Condition Based) and TAXINJ(Formula Based).

-The TAXINN is condition based, so we have to maintain condition records for each condition type, whereas TAXINJ is formula based, so we have to maintain tax code by using FTXP.
+The TAXINN is condition-based, so we have to maintain condition records for each condition type, whereas TAXINJ is formula-based, so we have to maintain tax code by using FTP.

 Controlling Area is a central organization structure in the CO module of SAP FICO online training and is used in cost accounting.
 Cost center and product hierarchy and profit centers/profitability segments are used to classify the controlling area.